On this page you will find an alphabetical list of the practice policies held in the Practice Centre.

 This policy provides guidelines to identify who are the high risk children and young people.
 It describes intensive case management and supervision proceedures and key responsibilities.

-This policy describes and responds to the permanent care needs of mokopuna in the custody of the chief executive.
-It outlines the critical requirements when returning mokopuna to the care of their parents or usual guardians and when making permanent ...
+This policy describes and responds to the permanent care needs of tamariki in the custody of the chief executive.
+It outlines the critical requirements when returning tamariki to the care of their parents or usual guardians and when making permanent ...

 This policy brings together the key expectations when working with children and young people where Oranga Tamariki has casework responsibility (care and protection or youth justice).